-- Queue management: Video analytics provides information on better policies for checkouts and can even set stores up for check-out free capability.
+Video analytics provides information on better policies for checkouts and can even set stores up for check-out-free capabilities.
 It allows stores to conduct self-checkout and honor-code activities without the fear of shoplifting or other nefarious infringements.
 Queue management can also provide insights into what is and isn’t working to manage the size of queues throughout stores.
-During the pandemic, for example, queue management could be essential for preventing spread.
+During the pandemic, for example, queue management could be essential for preventing the spread.

-- At-home monitoring: Surveillance technology makes monitoring of elderly patients in care homes feasible and convenient for caretakers.
+Surveillance technology makes monitoring elderly patients in care homes feasible and convenient for caretakers.
 Falls are a major cause of injury and death in older persons, which is why at-home monitoring is useful for detecting unusual positions or periods of time in which a person is on the floor or incapacitated.
 Personal medical devices can detect falls efficiently but require being worn at all times for effectiveness.
-Video analytics provides a more hands-free solution and can be modified to do more than just detect falls.
+Video analytics for AI fall detection provide a more hands-free solution and can be modified to do more than just detect falls.
 For example, such a system could also determine if an elderly took a given medication when they were supposed to.

-- Biotechnology: Early screening of foodborne pathogens is a key to ensure food safety.
+Early screening of foodborne pathogens is key to ensuring food safety.
 Biosensors that aim to detect salmonella through smartphone video processing and fluorescence labeling are currently being researched.
 Video analytics can also analyze live feeds of bacteria and identify certain bacteria from others, making it useful for identifying differences in bacterial composure.